IcePixelx/silver-bun/README.md

 Adjustments: @Mauler125, @r-ex

+tebpeb64.h: I sadly forgot where I got it from initially.
+Checkout the links in the header though!

 ### What does 'silver-bun' mean?

 It's the combination of two names from beautiful cats from two separate friends of mine!